SKF/go-utility/v2/http-middleware/ratelimit/README.md

 ## Example usage

-Create a webserver that limits the number of requests to / to 2 requests per minute Complete example can be found [here](cmd/exampleserver/main.go)
+Create a webserver that limits the number of requests to 2 requests per minute on  "GET /" Complete example can be found [here](cmd/exampleserver/main.go)
 ``` go
    func main() {